oreotikii/bambuddy/README.md

 - **Time-based**: Wait a fixed number of minutes (1-60) after print completes
 - **Temperature-based**: Wait until nozzle temperature drops below threshold (default 70°C)

+#### Scheduled Power On/Off

+Set daily schedules to automatically turn plugs on or off at specific times:

+1. Expand the plug settings panel
+2. Enable **Scheduled On** and/or **Scheduled Off**
+3. Set the desired time for each

+Use cases:
+- Turn on printer at 8am to warm up before you start working
+- Turn off printer at midnight as a safety measure
+- Save energy by scheduling off during non-printing hours

+#### Power Monitoring & Alerts

+For Tasmota plugs with energy monitoring (e.g., Sonoff S31), Bambusy can alert you when power consumption exceeds a threshold:

+1. Enable **Power Alert** in the plug settings
+2. Set the **Power Threshold** in watts (e.g., 200W)
+3. Receive notifications when power exceeds the threshold

+This is useful for detecting:
+- Printer issues (unexpected high power draw)
+- Heater failures (power too low during printing)
+- Confirming the printer is actively heating/printing

 #### Manual Control

 Each plug card shows:
 - Current status (ON/OFF/Offline)
+- Current power consumption (if supported)
 - On/Off buttons for manual control
 - Expandable settings panel